 The International Day of Peace may look a little different this year, but all of us can still do our part to help create a more peaceful world.
-From Afghanistan to Alaska, people everywhere are taking up the virtual #PeaceDayChallenge 2020 in creative and meaningful ways—proving that even in a year like no other, peace is still possible.
+People everywhere are taking up the virtual #PeaceDayChallenge 2020 in creative and meaningful ways—proving that even in a year like no other, peace is still possible.

 Visions of a More Peaceful Burma